 Another way is by disputing the account with the credit bureaus.
-By law, the FCRA allows you to dispute any items on your credit report that you find questionable.
-Once a dispute is received by the credit bureaus, they contact your creditor and give them 30 days to verify the account.
+By law, the FCRA allows you to dispute any items that you find questionable.
+Once the credit bureaus receive a dispute, they contact your creditor and give them 30 days to verify the account.

 How can I delete charge offs from my credit report?

-Getting a charge off removed from your credit score can make the difference between qualifying for a loan for a house or car, and not qualifying for financing of any kind.
+Getting a charge-off removed from your credit score can make the difference between qualifying for a loan for a house or car, and not qualifying for financing of any kind.

-A number of years back, I suffered some difficult times in my life.
+A few years back, I suffered some difficult times in my life.
 The company I worked for went under and I lost my job as a result.
 My bills, including some medical charge offs I had from an injury, got out of control and I could no longer meet my financial obligations.

 The phone calls from collection agencies were incessant and it caused me a lot of hardship as they tried to collect.
-Finally, I declared bankruptcy in order to escape, but my credit suffered the consequences.
+Finally, I declared bankruptcy to escape, but my credit suffered the consequences.

 For the next several years, I couldn’t qualify for a home loan, auto loan, or almost any form of credit because my credit score was so low.
 Being rejected again and again for financing was an embarrassing process.

 A buddy of mine referred me to Lexington Law and told me that they were a great company to work with.
 I was unsure if I should trust him initially, but he showed me how they had helped him, so I decided to give them a shot.
 I checked out their website to see if it was for me.